atanasyanew/WorkSpaceJKPG/README.md

 ======

 ### Description
-Project for Innovation Days Jönköping, 2017
+Project related to my participation in Innovation Days of Jönköping, 2017

 The [Innovation Days](https://www.facebook.com/inndays/) connect entrepreneurs with companies to foster innovation and collaboration.
 In a 48-hour workshop participants pitch ideas, form teams, and build prototypes that will transform companies and communities.
 Check the official website for more inforation [Official web](http://innovationdays.org/)